Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/object-pooling.md

 ## NetworkPrefabInstanceHandler

-You can register your own spawn handlers by including the INetworkPrefabInstanceHandler interface and registering with the NetworkPrefabHandler.
+You can register your own spawn handlers by including the `INetworkPrefabInstanceHandler` interface and registering with the `NetworkPrefabHandler`.
 ```csharp
     public interface INetworkPrefabInstanceHandler
     {